Scientific Name

 Hardiness: During the growing season, Agaves like warm temperatures, while in winter, when resting, they like cooler temperatures.
 A. inaequidens can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: Mature plants are very drought tolerant.
-From spring to fall, water thoroughly your A. inaequidens when the soil becomes dry.
+Water thoroughly your A. inaequidens from spring to fall when the soil becomes dry.
 In winter, water sparingly about once a month.
 Plants in containers require more frequent watering than those in the ground.

 Fertilizing: Give your plant a small amount of fertilizer in the spring during the first two years.

 Repotting: When the pot becomes full of roots, the plant has become pot-bound.
-If you notice your A. inaequidens becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+If you notice your A. inaequidens becoming pot-bound, repot it with fresh soil in a pot slightly larger than the old one.

 Propagation: This species is not known to produce offsets, so propagation is by seeds.
 Sow the seeds in spring in a container with well-draining soil.